course: Bachelor Seminar Network and Data Security

 Your task is to thoroughly understand your topic and to create a comprehensive summary.
 The relevant basics must be presented if necessary for the understanding.

 The assignment of seminar topics is centralized with the other chairs of our faculty at: https://seminar.hgi.rub.de/.
-After you have received your topic, please hand in a two-page exposé before the deadline stated above.
+After you have received your topic, you are required to hand in a two-page exposé as stated above.

 - The final text version shall be of: